SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-configurations/additional-configurations-reference.md

 Here are some best practices for configuring the Sumo Logic Distribution for OpenTelemetry.

 ## Configuration Location & Structure
-Sumo Logic OpenTelemetry Collector configuration is comprised of two parts.
-Based on the platfrom the configuration by default is stored at the following location
+The Sumo Logic OpenTelemetry Collector configuration is comprised of two parts.
+Based on the platform, the configuration by default is stored at the following location

 ```
 Linux or MacOS : /etc/otelcol-sumo/